woost/wust2/README.md

 Goal: Scale communication and collaboration within large groups.
 The core idea can be imagined as a mix of the expressiveness of mind-mapping, Wiki and realtime collaborative editing.

 This project is in an early stage of development.
 You can already play around with the online version: https://app.woost.space.
+It is hosted in AWS.

 Contributions very welcome.
 Please ask questions and share ideas.